35 Waterside, Brightlingsea, Colchester, Essex, CO7 0AZ

-Entry costs approx £15,800 which includes stock, glassware, crockery, cutlery, fuel and cleaning materials, legal, brokers and stocktaking fees, training fees, schedule of condition, working capital and deposit (25% of head rent, minimum £6,000). *Please note the F&F is still to be valued and is not included in the entry cost shown.*
+Entry costs approx £27,800 which includes stock, glassware, crockery, cutlery, fuel and cleaning materials, legal, brokers and stocktaking fees, training fees, schedule of condition, working capital and deposit (25% of head rent, minimum £6,000). *Please note the F&F is an estimation only, pending independent valuation* *Further investment may be required for planned refurbishment*

 Standard Tenancy Agreement

 A fixed 5 year term agreement which is contracted out of the Landlord and Tenant Act 1954

 •Rent set at the start of the agreement, subject to the annual Retail Prices Index (RPI) which is capped